sockeqwe/website-old/_posts/2016-03-04-model-view-intent.md

 # The Big Picture
-What about all the other things we have learned from amongst others MVP like separation of concerns, decoupled & maintainable code, testability, reusability, single responsibility and so on?
+What about all the other things we have learned from other architectural design patterns like MVP?
+What about concepts they offer like separation of concerns, decoupled & maintainable code, testability, reusability, single responsibility and so on?

 You get it, this code is basically almost a the same as android beginners write (just without RxJava), all in one activity.
 Well it has a structure thanks to MVI and (mainly RxJava), but is it good code?
 It's not spaghetti code (maybe reacitve spaghetti code, that's a matter of opinion).